shaikhq/agentic-rag-db2/README.md

 ### `ingestion-api/`

-A FastAPI microservice that handles document ingestion and vector storage.
-This service extracts the document processing logic from the prototype and exposes it as a REST API.
+Core module that handles document ingestion and vector storage.
 Features include:

 * Web document extraction from URLs using Trafilatura
 * Intelligent text chunking with sentence-aware splitting